sum and product of roots of a quadratic equation

 = c/a

-We shall further illustrate this using some worked examples.
+We shall further illustrate this using some examples that have been worked on.

 Worked Examples